webiny/webiny-js/packages/react-rich-text-lexical-renderer/README.md

 }
 ```

-After, run `npm install` in your terminal, and `@webiny/react-rich-text-lexical-renderer` package and inside
-dependencies will be at your specified `v18.x.x` version.
+Once the `overrides` field is defined, run `npm install` to apply the new config.

 To learn more about the `overrides` field, please check
 this [npm documentation article](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#overrides).